'We are at maximum risk': cabin crew on work during a pandemic

 During the pandemic, the entire crew was provided with gloves and masks, although in insufficient quantities - one for each flight.
 Soap in the toilets was replaced with antibacterial.
 That is probably all.

 “Flight attendants are not afraid of the coronavirus.
 We have a good emotional temper: after each plane crash, when all the news is only that a plane crashed somewhere and people died, we go to work and smile at the passengers.
-Whatever you're feeling outside of work when you come on board, other people need to look at you and feel confident about what is happening. ”
+Whatever you're feeling outside of work when you come on board, other people should look at you and feel confident about what is happening. ”

 Therefore, we continue to work, adopting modern realities: washing hands, changing gloves, maintaining cleanliness on working surfaces to minimize any risk of infection.